dynamsoft-docs/license-server-docs/about/terms.md

 * The same permit can be used by multiple applications
 * The same application can use multiple permits from different License Items

 Therefore, Dynamsoft invented the concept of "Handshake Code".
-An application making use of Dynamsoft SDKs gets authorized by Dynamsoft [License Tracking Service](#license-tracking-service) through a specific Handshake Code.
-Within License Tracking Service
+An application making use of Dynamsoft SDKs gets authorized by Dynamsoft [License Tracking Server](#license-tracking-server) through a specific Handshake Code.
+Within License Tracking Server

 * The same Handshake Code can be configured to contain permits from different License Items
 * The permit from the same License Item can be shared by multiple Handshake Codes